js-timbirkett/telemac/README.md

 - Password: `admin`

 ### Custom Dashboards
-You can create custom dashboards in the UI, export the JSON and add them to:
+You can create custom dashboards in the UI under the `Custom` folder, export the JSON, and add them to:
 - `./grafana/data/dashboards/custom/`